Imran Tahir: Domestic and T20 career

 At the end of the 2009/10 season, Tahir moved from the Titans to the Dolphins.
 This was due to a lack of first-class cricket with the club, who preferred to play 23-year-old leg-spinner Shaun von Berg.
 When Tahir was called into South Africa's squad for the final Test against England, national coach Mickey Arthur said "I'm not entirely sure what the issues are between him and the Titans, but the Titans obviously aren't going to pick him because they'd rather pick the young leggie they have".
 He holds the record for representing highest number of teams (27) in the world.
 He moved to the Highveld Lions in 2012.

 In January 2018, he was bought by the Chennai Super Kings in the 2018 IPL auction.
 He took 26 wickets for the team in IPL 2019, winning the Purple Cap.

 In October 2018, he was named in Nelson Mandela Bay Giants' squad for the first edition of the Mzansi Super League T20 tournament.

 In July 2019, he was selected to play for the Amsterdam Knights in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.
 In September 2019, he was named in the squad for the Nelson Mandela Bay Giants team for the 2019 Mzansi Super League tournament.

 In July 2020, he was named in the Guyana Amazon Warriors squad for the 2020 Caribbean Premier League.
+Tahir was designated Captain of the Guyana Amazon Warriors in 2023.
+The Guyana Amazon Warriors went on to win the tournament that same year, their first championship win ever.

 On 9 August 2021, whilst playing for Birmingham Phoenix against Welsh Fire, Tahir became the first bowler to take a hat-trick in the inaugural season of The Hundred.
 In November 2021, he was selected to play for the Dambulla Giants following the players' draft for the 2021 Lanka Premier League.

-On 30 October Pakistan Cricket Board announced that Imran Tahir will be the mentor of team Bahawalpur in upcoming Pakistan Junior Cricket League.
+On 30 October 2023 Pakistan Cricket Board announced that Imran Tahir will be the mentor of team Bahawalpur in upcoming Pakistan Junior Cricket League.